jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

               [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-41.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-41.png){:class="body-image-post"}{: data-lightbox="gallery"}

-      - For the final action in this scenario, we aim to create a record in a Notion database to capture historical activity.
+      - For the final action in this scenario, I aim to create a record in a Notion database to capture historical activity.
 Click on the router module to add another module, and then select the **Notion**: `Create a Database Item` module:

           [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-42.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-42.png){:class="body-image-post"}{: data-lightbox="gallery"}